• Home

 As aggression between Native Americans and early pioneers progressed in the area, John Wilson enlisted in the Ohio Militia and served as a private under Capt.
 Thomas Seton from February to August 1813.

-When Anna was a child, she rendered Patriotic Service in Georgia in the Revolutionary War.
+When Anna was a child, she rendered Patriotic Service in Georgia during the Revolutionary War.
 Anna was entrusted to carry several military dispatches of great importance during the closing scenes of the Revolution.
 In this capacity she won many expressions of gratitude and admiration for her sagacity and daring.

 Click here to return to the homepage

-Copyright ©1999, 2009, 2011, 2017, 2018, 2020, 2023, 2024, 2025
+Copyright ©1999, 2009, 2011, 2017, 2018, 2020, 2023, 2024, 2025, 2026

-All Rights Reserved tuitsch@gmail.com
+All Rights Reserved tuitsch@gmail.com ...David Wright Artwork used with permission

 Powered by